-Construction activities associated with the Proposed Action and Shift Runway Alternatives have the potential to affect surface water and groundwater quality and would be required to comply with federal, state, and local regulations.
+Construction activities associated with the action alternatives have the potential to affect surface water and groundwater quality and would be required to comply with federal, state, and local regulations.
 Construction activities that disturb one or more acres are required to apply for coverage under the NPDES General Permit.
-The Proposed Action and Shift Runway Alternatives would comply with water quality standards set forth by the State of California in Los Angeles (Region 4) Water Quality Control Plan and adhere to guidelines set forth by LAWA's SWPPP.
-These guidance documents were prepared in accordance with the General Surface Water Treatment Rule Industrial Permit (SWTR) and the SWRCB General Permit for stormwater discharges associated with industrial activities (Order
+The action alternatives would comply with water quality standards set forth by the State of California in Los Angeles (Region 4) Water Quality Control Plan and adhere to guidelines set forth by LAWA's SWPPP.
+These guidance documents were prepared in accordance with the General Surface Water Treatment Rule Industrial Permit (SWTR) and the SWRCB General Permit for stormwater discharges associated with industrial activities (Order Number 97-03-DWQ).

-Number 97-03-DWQ).
 Construction activities would also need to comply with earthwork, mulching, drainage, and other FAA airport design standards, to minimize erosion and sedimentation.
 Upon implementation of these permits and regulations, minimal significant impacts related to construction-related water quality would occur.